 - Rennin – It is a type of proteolytic enzyme which is present in the infant’s gastric juice.

 - Lipase – Small amount of lipase enzyme is secreted by the gastric gland.
-It is used to convert the di and monoglycerides into fatty acids and glycerol.
+It is used to convert fats to di and monoglycerides.

 Read More: Enzymes